Burlesque Hall of Fame: History

 Retired dancer Jennie Lee started collecting burlesque memorabilia when she owned the Sassy Lassy nightclub in San Pedro, California.
 After Lee was diagnosed with breast cancer, she and her husband moved to an abandoned goat farm in Helendale, California, located in the Mojave Desert about one third of the way between Los Angeles, California and Las Vegas, Nevada.

 Lee intended to create a burlesque museum, found a burlesque school and run a bed and breakfast, and the goat farm site had enough room to contain her growing collection.
 Only the museum got started within her lifetime.

 After Lee died in 1990, Dixie Evans took over the farm and turned it into The Exotic World Burlesque Museum, aided by Lee's widower, Charlie Arroyo.
-Lee's memorabilia formed the core of the collection, but people from around the world soon started to donate items to Exotic World.
+Lee's memorabilia formed the core of the collection, and in 1993 Dixie Evens performed along with then burlesque queen Venus De Light on the Joan Rivers Show titled "Proving Burlesque Isn't Dead" and people from around the world soon started to donate items to Exotic World.
 The collection grew large enough to fill the entire farm.
+Exotic Dancers still performing throughout the world world convene once a year and perform for each other and enjoy each other's camaraderie and crown one lucky burlesque performer Miss Exotic World.

 In late 2005, the museum was temporarily closed for inventory and renovations in the wake of Arroyo's unexpected death and significant weather damage to the museum facilities.
 Although the museum was not open at the time of the annual Miss Exotic World Pageant in 2006, the pageant was nevertheless held at an alternate venue, the Celebrity Theater in Las Vegas.
 In 2006, the Burlesque Hall of Fame relocated from Helendale to a temporary space in The Las Vegas Emergency Arts building.

 The Hall of Fame relocated to a permanent premises in S Main Street, Las Vegas in April 2018.
+It was closed on 20 July 2025.